On the Davenport-Heilbronn theorems and second order terms: A refined sieve, and proofs of Theorems , , and

-As we have seen, an integer binary cubic form corresponds to a maximal ring if and only if its coefficients satisfy certain congruence conditions modulo $p^2$ for each prime $p$.
+As we have seen, an integral binary cubic form corresponds to a maximal ring if and only if its coefficients satisfy certain congruence conditions modulo $p^2$ for each prime $p$.
 To prove Theorem \ref{main1} using Theorem~\ref{shincong}, we require a suitable sieve as follows.
-For a squarefree integer $n$, define $\W_n=\cap_{p|n}\W_p.$ Then the number of isomorphism classes of maximal orders having discriminant in the dyadic range $X/2$ to $X$ is equal to
+Recall that for each prime $p$, we defined $\W_p$ to be the set of binary cubic forms corresponding to cubic rings that are non-maximal at $p$, and $\ZZ_p$ to be the set of binary cubic forms corresponding to cubic rings that are non-maximal at $p$, or are maximal at $p$ but in which $p$ is totally ramified.
+For a squarefree integer $n$, define $\W_n=\cap_{p|n}\W_p$ and $\ZZ_n=\cap_{p|n}\ZZ_p$.
+Then the number of isomorphism classes of maximal cubic orders having absolute discriminant in the dyadic range $X/2$ to $X$ is equal to